canshot/css/README.md

 2. Commit (save) your changes /git commit -m "Save my work"

+##Deploy Your Site
+It's time to deploy your site!
+Once again, we'll use Git to help deploy your site.
+This time, we'll use Git's push command and push the contents of your site up to your repo using the following command: /git push -u origin master

 ###It's important to understand Jekyll's default directory structure and contents of your site: